spithash/XML-Extractor/README.md

 Use it to create custom (category specific) XMLs and import the products of 'output.xml' in WpAllImport.

 ## USAGE
-Select an element (change it to match yours) like __<level3_category_description>__ for example and match products belonging to that category, editing the variable value of 'desired_category' in the line below:
+Select an element (change it to match yours) like __<level3_category_description>__ for example and match products belonging to that category, editing the variable value of 'desired_category' in the lines below:
 ```
 if "<level3_category_description>" + desired_category + "</level3_category_description>" in entry:
 ```